KittyCAD/documentation/README.md

 (or an equivalent ratio such as `1 / 1` for a square image).
 Run `npm run check:images` to compare these values with the image files.
 The pull request build runs the same check and rejects differences above 5%.
+Use `frameAspect` when a different frame shape is intentional; the image will remain undistorted inside that frame.

 ## Live content edit preview